pixelsdb/pixels/pixels-turbo/README.md

 Currently, we support AWS Lambda and vHive.
 So the worker service can be `pixels-worker-lambda` or `pixels-worker-vhive`.
 More platform integrations will be provided in the future.

-If the MPP cluster is running in a cloud machine service such as AWS EC2, follow the instructions in the README.md of `pixels-scakubg-[service]` to deploy the auto-scaling manager for the MPP cluster.
+If the MPP cluster is running in a cloud machine service such as AWS EC2, follow the instructions in the README.md of `pixels-scaling-[service]` to deploy the auto-scaling manager for the MPP cluster.
 Currently, we support auto-scaling in AWS EC2.
 So `pixels-scaling-ec2` is the only option.
 It can be used as an example to implement the auto-scaling manager for other cloud platforms.